The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 I'd much prefer to pay more directly though.
 Mining with JS can't be very efficient and will end up wasting a lot of energy.
 But since no-one has come up with a better way to do microtransactions in the fraction of a cent range it's the best of a bad bunch.

+Monero is not viable on GPU?
+You do know there's Monero mining software for both AMD and NVIDIA [getmonero.org], right?

-Disable Web Workers (Score:3)
+Disable Web Workers (Score:4, Interesting)

 I presume these are using web workers as they don't lockup the UI?
 How many legitimate uses of web workers are there, couldn't we just disable them?